Blood sampling in PET studies

 Blood sample tubes are centrifuged (at +4 °C) to separate plasma.
 A certain volume of plasma is then moved to another tube, and its radioactivity is measured using gamma counter.
 If also concentration in total blood needs to be measured, then the rest of the sample tube is also measured using gamma counter, and the tube is weighed.
 Concentration in blood can then be calculated from the sum of sample radioactivities and sum of weights, taking into account the physical decay between the measurements.
 Finally, all radioactivity concentrations are calibrated to kBq/mL and decay corrected to the tracer injection time.

 Separate blood samples are collected for metabolite analysis.
 These tubes may contain inhibitor, preventing further metabolism of the tracer in vitro.
 Blood tube must still be immediately placed on ice to further slow down the metabolism and transport from plasma to blood cells.
-Plasma is separated by centrifugation at +4 °C. Plasma proteins are precipitated, usually by acetonitrile followed by centrifugation.
+Plasma is separated by centrifugation at +4 °C. Plasma proteins are precipitated, usually with acetonitrile followed by centrifugation.
 Protein free plasma supernatant is then analyzed by chromatographic methods.

 The total radioactivity of blood, plasma and urine samples is obtained by two automated gamma counters (1480 Wizard 3”, Wallac, Turku).

-Arterial whole blood radioactivity concentration can be measured with an automatic blood sampling system (“blood pump” with on-line detector) to record the curve precisely after radiotracer bolus infusion.
+Arterial whole blood radioactivity concentration can be measured with an automatic blood sampling system (ABSS, “blood pump” with on-line detector) to record the curve precisely after radiotracer bolus infusion.
 In long PET studies ABSS is used only during the first 3-5 minutes p.i. and manual blood sampling is continued after that.

 ABSS provides more precise results than manual blood sampling when the dynamics of the tracer in the blood is very fast, especially in oxygen-15 studies.
 However, longer tubing is needed in ABSS than with manual sampling, which may lead to higher dispersion error.
 ABSS measures only activity concentration in whole blood, and conversion to concentration in plasma may be error prone with some tracers.
 Arterial catheterization is required with ABSS.